-Small nonprofits, however, may struggle to find time to even look for a provider, much less handle tasks associated with a retirement plan.
-Nonprofits unsure of just how to go about a search may simply contact one of the larger 403(b) providers.
-The biggest 403(b) players are presented below:
+Small nonprofit businesses may struggle to find time to even look for a provider, much less handle tasks associated with a retirement plan.
+Often, this means defaulting to one of the larger 403(b) providers, who we’ve laid out for comparison in the chart below:

 Who are the largest 403(b) providers?

-TIAA is by far the largest 403(b) provider, according to PlanSponsor’s 2016 survey of recordkeepers.
+TIAA is by far the largest 403(b) provider, according to PlanSponsor’s 2019 survey.
 Fidelity is a distant second with everyone else even further back.
-Large, well-known companies like TIAA and Fidelity may seem to be the obvious choice, but these investment giants aren’t always the answer for smaller nonprofits.
+Large, well-known 403(b) companies like TIAA and Fidelity may seem to be the obvious choice, but these investment giants aren’t always the answer for smaller nonprofits.
 While they can offer a wide selection of investment options, large financial players more often cater to larger retirement plans.

 The New York Times has reported on the difficulties that smaller nonprofits face when sifting through retirement plan options.
 Insurance companies have been a traditional option for smaller nonprofits, but not necessarily because of their expertise in dealing with small plans.
 What insurance companies have going for them is lots of sales reps with the ability to seek out potential customers.
 Often an insurance company will suggest annuity products for their 403(b) plans.
 While annuities may be a valid option for some plans, they can be expensive, and employers may have difficulty switching to other options down the road.

-So, small nonprofits may find themselves in a similar situation to that of small businesses, which are far less likely to offer a retirement plan than larger companies.
-According to the Government Accountability Office, only 14% of businesses with 100 or fewer employees offer a retirement plan.
+So, small nonprofits may find themselves in a similar situation to that of small for-profit businesses, which are far less likely to offer a defined contribution plan than larger companies.
+Only 36% of businesses with 100 or fewer employees offer a 401(k).
 And fees can vary widely.
 Companies with fewer than 50 workers can pay administrative fees that are twice as high as those paid by larger plans.

-Fortunately for plans with fewer participants, new providers have entered the market with an eye toward automating a number of administrative tasks, and easing the enrollment burden on both employers and employees.
-A 2016 Wall Street Journal article described how these new players were filling the gap left by traditional defined contribution plan providers who are geared toward larger plans.
+Better still, for plans with fewer participants, new providers have entered the market with an eye toward automating a number of administrative tasks, and easing the enrollment burden on both employers and employees.

 - ForUsAll (The Wall Street Journal, The New York Times and Employee Benefits Adviser)